RizBienCuit/fun-gear-maker/README.md

 your original gear's path has to be a star shaped polygon(https://en.wikipedia.org/wiki/Star-shaped_polygon) around zero(be careful the 0,0 point in inkscape is the up left corner of the page.
 The center of rotation of the two gears is the 0,0 point.
+Then just run the program and follow the instructions.

-If there's any problems or if you want to help me improve the programm, just tell me
+If there's any problems or if you want to help me improve the program, just tell me